 Furthermore, protein is a particularly important nutrient.
 This is because protein contains amino acids.
 And amino acids are the building blocks for muscle.(8)

-Therefore under consuming on protein will prevent your body from building muscle mass.
+Therefore under consuming, protein will prevent your body from building muscle mass.
 And this will prevent you from building your desired physique!

 3. Extended Caloric Deficit

-Thirdly, skinny and skinny fat people regularly under-consume on calories.
+Thirdly, skinny and skinny fat people regularly under-consume calories.